 Why would otherwise be possible, as can be seen in the moral theory developed by many of the philosophers who held a view such as that of William James, one of the founders of pacifism (anti-war philosophy)?
 Why would one intend to ‘strive against nature’ and formulate a moral theory to prevent war?

 War is not a natural state for which one is ought to settle as if it is a natural tendency or inclination.
-It is a lack of intelligence and fear (darkness) that makes one incline to such a state of violence.
+It is a lack of reason that makes one incline to such a state of violence.
 This explains why philosophers have attempted to formulate a moral theory to prevent war.
 It is a formulation on behalf of reason.

 Animal ethics as an example